CodeWizard-1/restaurant/README.md

 ## Accessibility

 - During the coding process, I've focused on making the website as user-friendly for accessibility as possible.
-To achieve this objective, I've applied the following strategies:
+To achieve this objective.

 - I've used semantic HTML elements such as header, section, nav, and footer, providing a clear and meaningful structure to the website, which enhances its accessibility.